 Additionally, a recent National Coffee Association study shows that under 50% of people who have a “workplace coffee area” are unsatisfied with their selections.

 To make sure you’re making the wisest decision, here are the top items to consider when buying a coffee machine for your work space:

 So you’re probably wondering, how can I please everyone?
-Well, we’ve simplified this process for you by breaking it down to 5 main considerations to help you make the smartest decision on a coffee machine for your workplace:
+Well, we’ve simplified this process for you by breaking it down to 5 main considerations to help you make the smartest decision on an office coffee machine:

 - How big is your company?

 - How many employees typically consume beverages regularly?

 - About how many cups does each person consume a day?

 These three questions will help you discover your “cup per day” ratio (where one cup is equal to 8 oz.).
 Remember that most likely, not all of your employees are going to be coffee drinkers, and each coffee drinker consumes a different amount daily.
 However, this ratio is a lot easier to figure out than it may seem!
 You can easily survey your workplace and ask employees their average amount of coffee consumed daily (estimates are fine), then tally up the number.